pingviini/plone.openid/README.txt

 login on your Zope site.
 OpenID accounts are not given any extra roles beyond the standard Authenticated role.
 This allows you to make a distinction between people that have explicitly signed up to your site and people who are unknown but have succesfully verified their identity.
+It is also possible to whitelist certain OpenID providers through openid plugin properties to allow login just from the specified OpenID providers.

 .. _Zope: http://www.zope.org/
 .. _OpenID: http://www.openidenabled.com/